 In vitro studies are those that look at the effects of something grown in a lab.
 Glyphosate was used on lymphocytes that were grown in vitro to evaluate the potential harm it could do to DNA.
 During this test, it was found that glyphosate caused DNA damage and other issues similar to a common chemotherapy drug called VePesid (etoposide).
-The scientists on this particular study said there was an acute change, but they believe chronic exposure could lead to cumulative damage as time went on.
+The scientists in this particular study said there was an acute change, but they believe chronic exposure could lead to cumulative damage as time went on.
 Some other studies showed evidence that glyphosate:

-According to the IARC, Roundup is believed to have "sufficient evidence" of causing cancer in animals.
+According to the IARC, Roundup is believed to have “sufficient evidence” of causing cancer in animals.
 They conducted a review of several studies that had used rats and mice, and they reported relatively strong evidence that glyphosate could lead to kidney tumors, hemangiosarcomas, and lymphomas.
-There was also indication of increased chances of developing basal cell cancers of the skin, liver tumors, adrenal gland tumors, and mutations in B cells.
+There was also an indication of increased chances of developing basal cell cancers of the skin, liver tumors, adrenal gland tumors, and mutations in B cells.

 While the risk of developing non-Hodgkin’s lymphoma is a concern, scientists have also voiced concern over the possibility of it causing: